SandraBotica/Project-3/writeup.md

 * The impact of climatic events was also displayed in the data e.g. Brazil's exports reduced after 2014 high temperatures and drought.

-### 2.The number of countries buying/importing coffee and at what volume?
+### 2. The number of countries buying/importing coffee and at what volume?

 * Top 5 coffee importers are USA, Germany, Italy, Japan & France.
 Each of these countries had a steady rise in imports, except for Japan who have experienced declining imports after 1997.